Newark Park: Conservation and listing

 When the Trust took ownership they did not open Newark Park to the public but instead let it out to tenants who ran it as a nursing home.
 By 1970 the house was in a state of disrepair and the gardens overgrown.
 It was in this state that American architect Robert (Bob) Parsons (1920–2000), who had long expressed a desire to take on an English country house in need of repair, took the tenancy and began a painstaking programme of renovation, conservation and rehabilitation to both the house and the grounds.
 It was due to Bob Parson's efforts that the architectural importance of the house was acknowledged and the Grade I listing achieved.
 Parson's partner, Michael Claydon, moved to Newark Park in 1982 and became actively involved in the ongoing restoration.
 After Parson's death in 2000, Claydon maintained stewardship of the house and continued restoration works in the landscaped parkland.

 Public Access

-The property is now open to the public in summer every day.
+The property is now open to the public in summer every day and weekends in winter.